iyudintsev/cluster_collision/README.md

 ## How to run the tests

 We need to build test file `make -f MakefileTests`.
-As a result of this we can run executable file `tests`.
+As a result of it we can run executable file `test`.